tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

 (eliminating the constant 0/1/2 of schedules).

-It isn't obvious in the example above, but the representation allows for some interesting features, including the ability for statements within a loop nest to have non-equal domains, like this - the second statement ignores the outer 10 points inside the loop:
+It isn't obvious in the example above, but the representation allows for some interesting features, including the ability for instructions within a loop nest to have non-equal domains, like this - the second instruction ignores the outer 10 points inside the loop:

 ```
   mlfunc @reduced_domain_example(... %N) {